joseph-a-levine/authoring/_older/december_2022.md

 title: What am I up to now?
 ---

+## December, 2022

 In December, I finished the first semester of grad school, putting me roughly one-fifteenth of the way through.
-It was about what I expected, though with slightly more measure theory and fewer Hamiltonians.
+It was about what I expected, though with slightly more measure theory and less optimization.
 The first half of December was spent studying in various dignified libraries, MCRs, and Grand Halls around Oxford.
-Eventually I'll feel the urge to make a ranked list of "the best common rooms to do macro in," but they still blur together too much to make any distinction reasonable.
-For months I'm stuck in Oxford, these monthly updates will  blur together similarly.
+Eventually I'll feel the urge to make a ranked list of "the best common rooms to do macro in" or something, but the chairs and ceilings still blur together too much to make any distinction reasonable.
+For months I'm relegated to Oxford, these monthly updates will  blur together similarly.